 Minimize Land Disturbance

-Our impact to the land is minimized by operating in an existing mine district where we are modernizing and reusing former LTV Steel taconite processing facilities and infrastructure including the tailings basin, crushers, mill building, rail lines, transmission lines and substations, pipes and roads.
+Our impact to the land is minimized by operating our project in an existing mine district where we will utilize existing infrastructure including the tailings basin, rail lines, utilities, pipes and roads.
 This limits any new land disturbances and minimizes our overall impact.

 Preserve Our Wetlands